How Do Regulatory Risks Affect Industrial Operations?

 4. Mandatory leaves and sick days: Along with the above-mentioned regulations, changes to mandated vacation or sick days affect a company’s bottom line.
 They must give employees more time off.
 Providing employees with more vacation days will be less exhausted and more productive during office days.
 Stress-related issues are also alleviated with more holidays.
 By providing employees with sick days, office productivity also increases because employees keep illnesses out.
 Industry experts are continually considering the effects of this.

-As it is evident from all the above cases that present regulatory risks that directly affect a company’s reputation.
+As is evident from all the above cases that present regulatory risks that directly affect a company’s reputation.
 In some of these cases, the effect is not readily observed, like mandatory vacation and sick days.
 Regulatory guidelines often benefit both the investors and the companies they invest in.

 A Case Study on Management of Regulatory Risks — Canadian Lumber Industry